cilium/cilium/Documentation/gettingstarted/proxylib.rst

 For certain advanced cases, it is required for a parser to store state across requests.
 In this case, data can be stored using data structures that are included as part of the main parser struct.
-See CassandraParser in cassandra/cassandraparser.go as an example of how the parser uses a string to store the current 'keyspace' in use, and uses golang maps to keep state required for handling prepared queries.
+See CassandraParser in cassandra/cassandraparser.go as an example of how the parser uses a string to store the current 'keyspace' in use, and uses Golang maps to keep state required for handling prepared queries.

 Step 9:  Add Policy Loading and Matching